 Have more questions?
 Follow up with the expert herself.

-As an Associate Planner, Adriana has more than 10 years of experience working as a tax accountant focused on corporate, partnership, non-profit, high-net worth individual, and estate clients.
+Adriana has more than 10 years of experience working as a tax accountant focused on corporate, partnership, non-profit, high-net worth individual, and estate clients.
 Through her career, she has gained diverse experience interacting with business owner’s and families working in public accounting and banking.
-Before joining The Rawls Group, Adriana spent the past several years working in estate tax, building on her knowledge and importance of planning.
-In addition to her...
+Adriana spent the past several years working in estate tax, building on her knowledge and importance of planning.
+In addition to her experience, she is passionate about helping business owners realize...
 Continue Reading